 I’m a sleep nerd.
-There, I said it.
-I genuinely believe that a good night’s sleep is a foundation of highly productive and happy life, and it’s great to see the trend of using sleep deprivation as a badge of honor is finally getting the bad reputation it deserves.
+I genuinely believe that a good night’s sleep is a foundation for a highly productive and happy life, and it’s great to see the trend of using sleep deprivation as a badge of honor is finally getting the bad reputation it deserves.

 I’d struggled with chronic insomnia for most of my adult life, but now I’m falling asleep in 5 minutes, waking up without the alarm, and my sleep score is almost always above 85.

 This results from years of continuous experimentation to optimize my sleep, and here’s a list of things that actually work:

 1. Keep a consistent sleep schedule.